-Council shall have power to appoint Directors of Observing Sections, a Librarian, an Editor and members of the Editorial Board and a Business Manager and to fill any vacancy that may occur in any of the offices of the Society or in its own body until the next election of officers.
+In addition to having the power to fill any vacancy that may occur in any of the offices of the Society or in its own body until the next election of officers.
+Council shall also have the power to, from time to time, co-opt members to assist Council in specific activities.

-Council shall meet at least one every three months.
+Council shall meet at least once every three months.
 Additional meetings of Council may be held on the call of the President or of three other members of Council.

-Members of Council and alternates shall receive fourteen day's notice of every meeting.
+Members of Council and alternates shall receive fourteen days notice of every meeting.